DirClean/dirclean.github.io/activate-key.md

 You can just paste your key into the dialog.

 ## I had purchased from appline.store (former shop.yuuta.moe)
-Please follow [https://appline.store/how-to-activate-original-software/](https://appline.store/how-to-activate-original-software/) to activate.
+Please follow [Store Activation](/activate-store) to activate.

+If you have other questions, take a look at [Activate FAQ](/activate-faq)